Stoxum/casinocoin-dev-portal/content/reference-amendments.md

 Allows pre-authorization of accounting relationships (zero-balance trust lines) when using [Authorized Accounts](tutorial-gateway-guide.html#authorized-accounts).

-With this amendment enabled, a `TrustSet` transaction with [`tfSetfAuth` enabled](reference-transaction-format.html#trustset-flags) can create a new [`CasinocoinState` ledger object](reference-ledger-format.html#casinocoinstate) even if it keeps all the other values of the `CasinocoinState` node in their default state.
-The new `CasinocoinState` node has the [`lsfLowAuth` or `lsfHighAuth` flag](reference-ledger-format.html#casinocoinstate-flags) enabled, depending on whether the sender of the transaction is considered the low node or the high node.
+With this amendment enabled, a `TrustSet` transaction with [`tfSetfAuth` enabled](reference-transaction-format.html#trustset-flags) can create a new [`StoxumState` ledger object](reference-ledger-format.html#stoxumstate) even if it keeps all the other values of the `StoxumState` node in their default state.
+The new `StoxumState` node has the [`lsfLowAuth` or `lsfHighAuth` flag](reference-ledger-format.html#stoxumstate-flags) enabled, depending on whether the sender of the transaction is considered the low node or the high node.
 The sender of the transaction must have already enabled [`lsfRequireAuth`](reference-ledger-format.html#accountroot-flags) by sending an [AccountSet transaction](reference-transaction-format.html#accountset) with the [asfRequireAuth flag enabled](reference-transaction-format.html#accountset-flags).

-{% include 'snippets/casinocoind_versions.md' %}
+{% include 'snippets/stoxumd_versions.md' %}
 {% include 'snippets/tx-type-links.md' %}